open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

   starting from lowest to highest, and all being non-negative.
 The value of each point is the computed value of the quantile point.

-TODO: Example Summary conversion
+#### Dropped Types

+* ExponentialHistogram

-#### OpenTelemetry Attributes to Prometheus Labels
+#### OpenTelemetry Metric Attributes

-In Prometheus metric labels must match the following regex: `[a-zA-Z_:]([a-zA-Z0-9_:])*`.
+OpenTelemetry Metric Attributes are converted to [Prometheus labels](https://prometheus.io/docs/concepts/data_model/#metric-names-and-labels).
+In Prometheus, metric labels must match the following regex: `[a-zA-Z_:]([a-zA-Z0-9_:])*`.
 Metrics from OpenTelemetry with unsupported Attribute names should replace invalid characters with the `_` character.
 This may cause ambiguity in scenarios where multiple similar-named attributes share invalid characters at the same location.
-This is considered an unsupported case, and is highly unlikely.
+In such unlikely cases, either value may be used.

+#### OpenTelemetry Exemplars

+Exemplars on OpenTelemetry Histograms should be converted to Prometheus exemplars.
+Exemplars on other OpenTelemetry metric types are dropped.
+For Prometheus push exporters, multiple exemplars are permitted on each bucket, so all exemplars are converted.
+For Prometheus pull endpoints, only a single exemplar can be added to each bucket, so the largest exemplar from each bucket is chosen.
+If no exemplars exist on a bucket, the highest exemplar from a lower bucket should be used, even if it is a duplicate of another bucket.
+Prometheus Exemplars should use the `trace_id` and `span_id` keys for the trace and span IDs, respectively.

+#### OpenTelemetry Resource Attributes

+In the collector, but not in SDKs, only the `job` and `instance` resource attributes are converted to Prometheus metric labels.
+In all other cases, resource attributes are dropped, and are not attached to Prometheus metrics.

 ## Footnotes